manuGil/r-refactoring/README.md

 ## Hands-on

-Follow these steps to refactor the code in this repository.
+Clone this repository into RStudio and follow the steps below to refactor the code in this repository.
 Do as much as time allows.
 A more detailed explanation of the steps is provided in [REFACTORING.md](REFACTORING.md).

 - [x] Write approval tests.
 A tests that runs the code for three maps is provided in `test.R`.
 You can run it with `testthat::test_file("test.R")`.
 Make sure it passes before starting refactoring.
 - [ ] Reduce clutter.
 Remove commented-out code, unnecessary print statements, and any redundant code.